-Tessa Thompson Hints At Marvel's All-Female Superhero Film & It Would Be A Total Game-Changer
+Tessa Thompson Hints At A Marvel All-Female Superhero Movie & You'll Want It Immediately

 Audiences have witnessed more and more leading women kick ass on screen.
 But Marvel may be working on a superhero film that would truly be the first of its kind.
 In a new interview with IGN, Thor: Ragnarok star Tessa Thompson hinted at Marvel's all-female superhero movie — and it's one that could truly shift the course of film.
 With mega movies like Avengers, Justice League, and Suicide Squad, audiences have seen groups of superheroes join forces to combat evil.
 However, those groups are mostly men with a token woman or two sprinkled in.
 Never have we seen a team of female superheroes in battle without the help of their male counterparts, but of course, there's a first for everything.
 And this first may be closer on the horizon than you think.